IDTdesign/bossxgen/src/documents/docs/forms.html.md

 ![](https://idt.invisionapp.com/static-signed/live-embed/40012101/146653053/3/latest/HsPRtloTwYlEelE3ONrFSbKH2GrmmzKUh2c5Et9dAd5CMBh7MAowFqlELoKAZOhBn8jfZT6vqC5GZ0xnsMLipXGJglE/Form-details.png)

-**1 - Form labels**: Use sentence case only.
+**1 - Form labels**: For labels use capitalized case.
 Default placement is above the field.
 Long labels should wrap and should not be truncated.
+Labels have bold font.

+**2 - Checkbox and radio labels:** For checkboxes or radio buttons with long labels use sentence case.
+Only first line is bold in multiline labels, the rest lines are normal.

-**2 - Optional field labels**: Most of the fields in our projects are mandatory.
+**3 - Optional field labels**: Most of the fields in our projects are mandatory.
 If all fields in the form are mandatory, don't provide any indication.
 If any field is optional mark it with `optional` label.

-**3 - Form fields**: The length of the field should communicate the intended length of content.
+**4 - Form fields**: The length of the field should communicate the intended length of content.
 These lengths also apply for other form controls of a similar shape, like drop-down menus and text boxes.

-**4 - Disabled fields**: Only show disabled fields if users need to know that the control might be available to them in other scenarios.
+**5 - Disabled fields**: Only show disabled fields if users need to know that the control might be available to them in other scenarios.

 **Accessibility**: Auto focus the first field by default.
 Users should then be able to tab through elements in the form in a logical sequence.